Interested in working for Northern Lights Public Schools?

 Professional Improvement Assistance

 Certified and support staff can apply for funding to cover some of the costs associated with upgrading their skills and qualifications.

 Northern Lights is part of The Learning Network, which provides professional development and training opportunities for administrators, teachers, support staff and parents.
 Numerous opportunities are provided throughout the year.

 Northern Lights is partnering with the University of Alberta to offer a Masters of Education program for teachers and educational leaders.
 For the past two summers, the local cohort took part in a three-week summer residency in Bonnyville, where students explored school improvement and educational leadership.

 As a Division, we place a high priority on staying healthy - in mind, body and spirit.
 The Division provides funding for staff for healthy activities throughout the year - things like staff sports tournaments or healthy lunch programs.
 Schools promote healthy living by offering healthy food choices, sharing health information and providing opportunities for staff to take part in activities like yoga, walking and running.
 Employee benefits also include The Employee and Family Assistance Program, which is a confidential service designed to assist staff members and their dependants that are experiencing job-related and personal problems that affect work performance, family life and personal well-being.

 This program allows staff to purchase a computer or tablet at the beginning of the school year and repay the full cost of the computer over the course of the school year.

-Check out our 2016-2017 Division Profile brochure for more information on Northern Lights and our schools.
+Our 2016-2017 Division Profile brochure has more information on Northern Lights and our schools.